Chambira River: Human interaction

 The Urarina, or an indigenous population living along the Chambira River, receive many benefits from the water system.
 Because they have access to a fresh water source, these people have developed different farming methods which make use of the river.
 The first of these is slash and burn farming, which involves exploiting a farm plot for three to five years before moving on to a new area.
 The other kind of farming implemented is an open plot along the riverbank.
 During the dry season, the river recedes, leaving behind highly arable silt that is usually monocropped for a short season.
 The river also provides a crucial system of interconnected waterways to the Urarina.
 The men from the tribe make dugout canoes which provide the primary mode of transportation for the Urarina.
 The river can be used to transport agricultural and other goods downstream to a market or to another tribe.
 Within the Chambira Basin, all of the rivers are connected in some way with tributaries, thus creating a water highway in the Peruvian jungle.
 Not only do primitive populations make use of the river system, but large-scale corporations transport goods along the rivers.
-The most notable example of this is the flotation of oil down the river from the many oil fields in the Selvaoil.
-The Chambira River not only supports a complex ecosystem, but it also aids humans in their endeavors along the waterway.
+The most notable example of this is the flotation of oil down the river from the many oil fields in the Selva.
+The Chambira River not only supports a complex ecosystem, but also aids humans in their endeavors along the waterway.